Fox FM (Melbourne): Programming

 In January 2017, Byron Cooke, the breakfast shows long-time anchor had his name added to the shows line-up Fifi, Dave, Fev & Byron.

 In February 2017, The Project talk-show host Carrie Bickmore and comedian Tommy Little joined forces to host a national early drive show Carrie & Tommy featuring anchor Chris "Buzz" Bezzina.
 The show first aired on 13 February 2017 and broadcasts across the Hit Network.
 It competes against KIIS FM's 3PM Pick-Up which airs in the same time slot.

 In September 2017, Dave Thornton announced his resignation from Fox FM to pursue his career as a stand-up comedian.

 In October 2017, Hit Network announced that Hughesy & Kate will depart KIIS 101.1 to host the drive home from 4:30PM to 6:30PM, with Carrie & Tommy being extended to broadcast from 3:00PM to 4:30PM.

 In December 2017, Hamish Blake and Andy Lee left their high rating drive show Hamish & Andy to pursue careers in television, with the last week of their show being dedicated to touring Australia as a part of their Coolboys and the Frontman 2017 World Tour.
 They also announced that they will be continuing a weekly podcast with Southern Cross Austereo in 2018.

-In November 2020, Byron Cooke announced his departure from Fifi, Fev & Bryon due to personal reasons and to also seek new challenges.
+In November 2020, Byron Cooke announced his departure from Fifi, Fev & Byron for personal reasons and to also seek new challenges.
 It was also announced that comedian Nick Cody would join the show from January 2021 and the show renamed to Fifi, Fev & Nick.